-When coordinating the list of CTE candidates, include a brief description of the rationale for declaring a CTE to be critical.
+Best Practice When coordinating the list of CTE candidates, include a brief description of the rationale for declaring a CTE to be critical.

-- declaring this technology critical.
-Also, briefly explain the process and criteria used to eliminate the CTE candidates that were not judged to be critical.
-Provide any additional information requested by the DRD. - DRD.
+• DRD.
 Review the candidate list and provide any comments and recommended changes.
 Additions to the list can include any special-interest technologies that warrant the rigor of the formal TRA process (e.g., radiation-hardened electronics or ground equipment survivability).